workera-ai/elixir_samly/README.md

 `Samly` allows you to specify a Plug Pipeline if you need more control over the authenticated user's attributes and/or do a Just-in-time user creation.
-The Plug Pipeline is invoked after the user has successfully authenticated with the IdP but before a session is created.
+The Plug Pipeline is invoked after the user has successfully authenticated with the IdP but before a session is created for login requests.

+`Samly` also allows you to specify a Plug Pipeline which is exectured before the logout request is finalized, allowing you to hook into the logout flow and perform business related cleanup rules or collect metrics.

 This is just a vanilla Plug Pipeline.
 The SAML assertion from the IdP is made available in the Plug connection as a "private".